 Textbook Recycling is an excellent place for textbook buyback if you have a used textbook to sell.
-You can also price compare and buy some fiction and non-fiction titles, even if they aren't college textbooks.
+You can also price compare and buy fiction and non-fiction titles, even if they aren't college textbooks.
 The best way to check this is by searching the ISBN database; if an ISBN isn't listed, it isn't one you can sell.
 Check or PayPal issues payment for book sales, and they claim to have the best buyback price you'll find anywhere.

-Founded in 1999,Â BookByteÂ is a place where you can either sell textbooks or buy cheap textbooks.
-You can sell either a US edition of the international edition used textbook here.
+Founded in 1999, BookByte is a place to sell or buy cheap textbooks.
+You can sell either a US edition or the international edition of a used text here.
 Their cheap books page is a guide that details several different strategies for buying cheap textbooks, which is a great resource.
 College textbooks can be costly, after all.

-Sell college textbooks, movies, and CDs atÂ CKY Books.
+Sell college textbooks, movies, and CDs at CKY Books.
 When searching their database for books, movies, or CDs, you can search and price up to 30 items at a time.
 When selling textbooks (or any of these items), all orders must be for $20 or more.
 Shipping is always free if you use FedEx, USPS, or UPS.
 FedEx is what is recommended by CKY.

 TextbookX is a site that lets you sell your used textbook in like-new or excellent condition.
-You can sell books to the site, and there is also a marketplace where you can sell numerous other items, such as audiobooks, school supplies, calculators, and faculty books.
+You can sell books on the site, and there is also a marketplace where you can sell numerous other items, such as audiobooks, school supplies, calculators, and faculty books.
 You can even offer tutoring services and college tips.

 When you sell textbooks on Textbookx, you search your books by ISBN.
-The ISBN ensures you find the right college textbooks.
+The ISBN ensures you find the correct college textbooks.
 Then, you'll have to confirm details such as the title and author.
 Check the title page for that info.
 They'll also ask you to rate the condition of your item and get a price quote.
 Once you upload your order, you'll receive a confirmation and printable shipping label.
 Shipping is free with orders of $49 or more.
-This site is an excellent place to go for textbook buyback, particularly if you have more to sell than just school books.
+This site is an excellent place for textbook buyback, particularly if you have more to sell than just school books.

 AbeBooks is a great site to sell your used textbook.
 You can also sell fine art and collectibles.
 This site works more like a marketplace; you create listings of the items you want to sell, and anyone who uses the site can decide to purchase them.
 Please note that there are monthly fees to sell on this site, so it probably only makes sense to sign up if you regularly have items to sell.
-See more about monthly fees on this page.
+See more about monthly payments on this page.

 This final suggestion has been in business since 1975.
 FacultyBooks will buy back used college books, study guides, teacher's editions, and complimentary copies.
 Indeed, despite its name, this site is not just for teachers.
 Shipping is free with FacultyBooks, and they'll even send you packing materials!
 If you decide to sell textbooks, you'll get paid by check, direct deposit, or PayPal.

-We classify these options as places to sell textbooks that you know and are familiar with.
-These larger organizations don't solely focus on selling books, so you may find that you aren't generating as much income for your sale.
+We classify these options as places to sell textbooks you know and are familiar with.
+These larger organizations don't solely focus on selling books, so you may find that you aren't generating as much income for your sales.
 However, the ease and convenience offered may be worth reducing the price if you're more focused on only getting rid of them.

 Barnes and Noble

-While you may only consider buying books from Barnes and Noble, you should also add them to your list of potential vendors to sell textbooks online.
+While you may only consider buying books from Barnes and Noble, add them to your list of potential vendors to sell textbooks online.
 Barnes and Noble are slightly different in their methods in that they ask you to have at least $10 worth of texts to sell before they accept your sales.
 You'll know if you have more than $10 for sale by giving your books' ISBN to the retailer to provide you with a price quote.
 From there, you'll receive a shipping label to send your texts to them via USPS.
 Once received, Barnes and Noble will reimburse your expenses and pay you through PayPal.